Updated April 12, 2026

 Beet plant growth makes more sense when you read it as a sequence of handoffs on a real timeline.
 Days 0 to 15 are for germination.
 Weeks 2 to 3 decide thinning.
 Weeks 3 to 5 tell you whether leaf growth is moving on schedule.
 Weeks 4 to 8 reveal whether the root is actually swelling in response.
 Around days 50 to 70, the crop stops being a timeline question and becomes a quality-window question.

-Use the crop like a timing tool.
+Correct the stage that is falling behind.
 If the row is patchy by day 15, fix the seedbed.
 If the tops are heavy and the roots are tiny by weeks 3 to 5, go back to spacing and moisture.
 If the roots are enlarging but quality is slipping after day 60, pull earlier next round.
 When the sequence is working, the leaves stay active, the shoulders widen on schedule, and the beets come out smooth, firm, and sized for how you actually want to eat them.

 FAQ